tactics-osrs/BatchRunner/README.md

 ## Description

 The script provides a menu for the user to select and run a .bat file from a specified directory.
-The default directory is set to "C:\Users\%USERPROFILE%\Desktop\Batch".
+The default directory is set to the "Batch" folder on the current user's desktop (`%USERPROFILE%\Desktop\Batch`).
 If the directory does not exist, the script will prompt the user to input the location of their "Batch" folder and use the input to change the directory.

 ## Usage